cloudfoundry/capi-k8s-release/ci/cf-api.md

 ## Image building
-This pipeline builds images in two different ways: via [pack](https://github.com/buildpacks/pack) or [oci-build-task](https://github.com/vito/oci-build-task).
-When building images via pack, the job needs to start up nested docker daemon because pack requires it.
-The registry-buddy, capi, and cf-api-controllers images are built with pack while the nginx image is built via oci.
-These images get pushed to the cloudfoundy dockerhub org.

-The build image jobs also adds annotations to the images using [deplab](https://github.com/vmware-tanzu/dependency-labeler).
+This pipeline builds images via [`kbld`](https://carvel.dev/kbld/) which uses [`pack`](https://github.com/buildpacks/pack) or `docker build` (for nginx) to build the container images.
+OCI `source` and `revision` labels are added to the images as part of this process.
+See the  [OCI Annotations repo](https://github.com/opencontainers/image-spec/blob/master/annotations.md) for more details regarding these labels.

+For more information, check out the `build/build.sh` script to see how we generate the kbld config and build the images.

 ## Release
 Once all the validation tests have passed, `the k8s-ci-passed` job updates the image reference templates with the newly build images.